-Gabriel is a Chartered Accountant and member of the Australian Institute of Company Directors with over 20 years experience in the Commercial Sector.
-Over the last 15 years Gabriel has held positions of Director, Company Secretary and Chief Financial Officer in both public and private companies with operations in Australia, the United Kingdom and the United States.
-He has assisted a number of companies list on the ASX and been involved with equity raisings exceeding AUD\$250m.
-Gabriel has a sound understanding of the Australian Securities Exchange (ASX) Listing Rules and an in depth knowledge of the Corporations Act.
+Gabriel is a Chartered Accountant and member of the Australian Institute of Company Directors with over 20 years' experience in the Commercial Sector.
+Over the last 17 years Gabriel has held positions of Director, Company Secretary and Chief Financial Officer in both public and private companies with operations in Australia, the United Kingdom and the United States.
+He has assisted a number of companies list on the ASX and been involved with equity raisings exceeding AUD\$350m.
+Gabriel has a sound understanding of the Australian Securities Exchange (ASX) Listing Rules and the Corporations Act.

 Gabriel currently manages his own consulting firm specialising in providing Director, company secretarial, corporate governance and investor relation services.
 He currently acts as a Director and Company Secretary for several companies listed on the ASX.
-Gabriel is currently Chairman of ASX listed company DMY Capital Ltd and a Non-Executive Director of Black Rock Mining Limited and Sunbird Energy Limited.
+Gabriel is currently a Director of ASX listed company Fastbrick Robotics Ltd, Black Rock Mining Limited, Interpose Holdings Limited and Eneabba Gas Limited.